27th January, 2022

-COSHH applies to every workplace, and that doesn't have to just be your main place of work, “workplace” under COSHH means any premises or part of premises used for or in connection with work.
+COSHH applies to every workplace, and that doesn't only apply to your business address.
+"Workplace" under COSHH means any premises or part of premises used for or in connection with work.

 We recently wrote a blog post on COSHH employer responsibilities for more details on the employer duties under COSHH.

-So now we know that employers are responsible, and what they are responsible for, what happens when your employees are working at another premises, or you are working on a site or project with multiple employers?
+So now we know that employers are responsible for COSHH, wherever your work takes you.
+But what happens when your employees are working at another premises?
+Or if you are working on a site or project with multiple employers?

-What happens when there are two or more employers in a workplace or site?
-This happens all the time when businesses get contractors in for specific items of work, or two or more businesses work together on a project.
+But what happens when there are two or more employers are present in a workplace or site?
+This situation happens all the time when businesses get contractors in for specific items of work, or two or more businesses work together on a project.

 To make sure that all COSHH duties are fulfilled, you should co-operate and collaborate with the other employer(s).

-You should not be expected to manage risks that are created by another employer - they should take the responsibility to manage the risks of their activities and substances, controlling exposure to their own employees and your employees if they are likely to be affected.
+That means you need to work together.
+It doesn't mean that you are expected to manage the risks created by another employer.
+They have a responsibility to manage the risks of their activities and substances.
+Just like you need to control exposure to your employees and others, they also need to do the same for their employees (and your employees if they are likely to be affected).

-It is easy to only concentrate on managing your own risks when planning your work - in terms of COSHH responsibilities this would be just looking at the substances used or produced by your own activities on site.
+It is easy to only concentrate on managing your own risks when planning your work.
+In terms of COSHH responsibilities, this would be just looking at the substances used or produced by your activities on site.

 However, where your employees are working within occupied premises, there may be substances hazardous to health that are used or produced on the premises that you are not familiar with, particularly if you are working within industrial, manufacturing or medical premises.

-Just as the occupier will need to know about any substances hazardous to health that they may be exposed to from your work, you and your employees will also need to know about any substances hazardous to health that they may be exposed to by working within the premises.
+When you go to new business premises to work, the occupier will likely ask you about any hazardous substances you will use.
+They might ask for copies of COSHH assessments and details on how you will manage the risks.
+But you and your employees will also need to know about any substances hazardous to health that they may be exposed to by working within the premises.